CMihai99/fyndro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug
-about: Report a bug to help improve Andro
+about: Report a bug to help improve Andro.
-title: "(Bug)"
+title: "[Bug]"
 labels: 'bug'
 assignees: ''
 ---

 **Describe the bug**